-Looking for literacy tools or resources to use in PNG?
+Looking for literacy tools or resources to use in the Philippines?

-Access high-quality, beautifully illustrated digital storybooks in local spoken and signed languages at DigitalLibrary. io and LetsReadAsia.org, DeafWorldAroundYou.org and hundreds of books available in English, Tok Pisin and Papua New Guinea Sign Language at BloomLibrary.org.
+Access high-quality, beautifully illustrated digital storybooks in local spoken and signed languages at DigitalLibrary. io and LetsReadAsia.org, DeafWorldAroundYou.org and BloomLibrary.org.

-Access Feed the Monster on Google Play.
+Access Feed the Monster on Google Play in more than 50 languages, including Tagalog.
 This engaging smartphone literacy app teaches the fundamentals of reading through "play to learn" techniques and is free to download and contains no ads and no in-app purchases.